Published on Jun 22, 2021

 Choose people who know you well

-Reach out to professors, club advisors or managers who are familiar with your work.
+Reach out to professors, work supervisors, club advisors or managers who are familiar with your work.
 Have a few options in the unlikely event that one of the people you ask is unable to write a letter for you.

 Reach out beforehand

 Have a conversation with each person before sending a request.
 Talking with them early about your application process will help them learn more about your interests, goals, and why this opportunity is important to you.
 This will better equip them later when they start writing your letter ore preparing for reference phone call.

 Ask them if they have the time and are able to write a favorable reference for you.
 Professors and supervisors have busy schedules, so ask them as early as possible.
 Ideally, at least two to three weeks before you need the letter or reference.

 Include supporting materials & talking points

 When your recommender has agreed, please send a follow-up email, and include copies of your application materials.
 These will go a long way to helping them speak to your overall abilities.
 Items could include: